andrewsingleton2/Active-Directory/README.md

 • Installed Windows Server 2019 and configured it as the domain controller.

-• Installed and Configured Active Directory, added myself as an Admin.
+• Installed and Configured Active Directory; added myself as an Admin.

 • Installed and Configured RAS/NAT.